-Up to two candidates are accepted on a competitive basis each year for the Physical Therapy Sports Residency at Mayo Clinic's campus in Rochester, Minnesota.
+Up to three candidates are accepted on a competitive basis each year — two for the Physical Therapy Sports Residency at Mayo Clinic's campus in Rochester, Minnesota, and one for the Physical Therapy Sports Residency at Mayo Clinic Square in Minneapolis, Minnesota.

 To be eligible for the Physical Therapy Sports Residency, you must: